tasuki/ultimate-tk/README.md

 - Number of players on a server is shown on server list

+- Online game name can be set in multiplayer options.
+It defaults to player name.

 Bugfixes:

 - Many memory leaks and buffer overflows have been fixed.